jcuadrad/planetary-go/README.md

 ## Highlights

-🕹 **Implement 6DoF controllers into the scene:** Super Hands component to work and inereact with objects in the Oculus Rift.
+🕹 **Implement 6DoF controllers into the scene:** Super Hands component to work and interact with objects in the Oculus Rift.

 🔫 **Create custom hand models**: Use Maya to export .OBJ models and import them has hand models in A-Frame.

-💽 **Use**
+💽 **Interactive Music**: Use howljs to play different song stems and let user start and stop on controller interaction.